How To Fix R Error cannot allocate vector of size

 • You can clean out address space using the gc() function.

-• You can also test for a limit to the memory using the memory.limit() and set a higher value with the format of memory.limit(size=number).
+• You can also test for a limit to the free memory using the memory.limit() and set a higher value with the format of memory.limit(size=number).

 • Shut down any programs you are not using to clear up extra space.